niloysh/open5gs-k8s/README.md

 ```

 ## Step 2: Deploy MongoDB
-MongoDB is used for storing subscriber information, NF profile information etc.
+MongoDB is used for storing subscriber information, NF profile information, etc.
 MongoDB is also used in interacting with the Open5GS WebUI.

 **Note**: We will use [Kustomize](https://kustomize.io/), a Kubernetes-native configuration management tool.
 Kustomize enables you to customize Kubernetes manifest files without modifying the original YAML files directly, making it easier to manage deployments across different environments.